hsivan/automon/README.md

         send_message_to_node(server_socket, node_idx, reply)
 ```

-Lastly, initiate and run a node.
-The node can run on any computer or device with internet access.
+Lastly, use the following code to initiate and run **the 4 nodes, one at a time**.
+A node can be run on any computer or device with internet access.
-Make sure the `host` and `port` are set to the IP and port of the coordinator.
+Make sure the `host` is set to the IP of the coordinator machine and the `port` is set to the one defined in the coordinator script.
+Don't forget to update `NODE_IDX` for every new instance.
 ```python
 import numpy as np
 from timeit import default_timer as timer